“So, you’ve found the closest thing to paradise here.”

 Tricia Fitzwarren, at forty-six, still did not need to try with men.
 Echoing comments she liked and ignoring the rest, she worked by subtle reward, not argument.
 When repeating a man’s words she gave a look of shrewd complicity and a smile which was almost a flirt – but never quite.
 This reverse flattery quickly had men trained.

 It might have been too much if she were that type of blonde, with outsize lips and eyes, and a petite snout.
-But Tricia had “structure” and that gave her features the needed gravitas to go with with the glamour.
-Her voice was not exactly plummy, but it had enough of the throaty resonance of a North Shore matron to baffle those who, as she said, “seek to stereotype contemporary style and the contemporary activist”.
+But Tricia’s face had “structure” and that gave her the needed gravitas.
+Her voice had enough of the throaty resonance of a North Shore matron’s to counter those who, as she said, “seek to stereotype contemporary style and the contemporary activist”.
 Likewise, Tricia wore no symbolic or mystical trinkets, no suffragette-purples; and, needless to say, there were no dolphin tattoos stamped on the patrician hide of this dolphin protector.
 With regard to clothes, she was perfectly rehearsed in that imperfect and unrehearsed look she herself titled “Beachmummy”.

-Dressed in simple white top and calf-length jeans, strolling her own beach with a suitably entranced male reporter and two post-teen male technicians who were beyond entranced…Tricia Fitz was as in-element as it was possible to be.
+Dressed in white linen top and calf-length jeans, strolling her own beach with a suitably entranced male reporter and two post-teen male technicians who were beyond entranced…Tricia Fitz was as in-element as it was possible to be.

 The interview, largely scripted by the lady as a condition, continued, with Gavin Roote shooting tense glares at his inexperienced colleagues to keep them concentrating on the task.
 At some point there would be a Sixty Minutes moment, a few words, a toss of the head…and camera and mike would need to nail it.
 Of course, Tricia Fitz knew what they wanted, and would provide it, but only as part of a natural flow.
 Tricia was all about the natural.

 “So, Tricia, we see a woman with a career in modelling and acting still beckoning, in spite – dare I say – of the embrace of motherhood and advancing years…”